Type of qualification

 The Graduate Diploma in Screen Arts is an opportunity for people who have already completed a degree to add an additional subject area to their learning.

-You’ll be studying with other students in courses at 200 level and above across the majors offered in the Bachelor of Screen Arts with Honours.
+You’ll be studying with other screen arts students in courses at 200, 300 and 400 level across these majors offered in the Bachelor of Screen Arts with Honours.
 These are:

 - Animation